rickdeng/Getting-and-Cleaning-Data-Course-Project/README.md

 The script (run_analysis.R) is written to download the source data set and then clean as required in the course project.

 ## Usage
 Download run_analysis.R and run it.
 A txt named "cleaned_data.txt" will be saved in the folder "./UCI HAR Dataset".
-Please make sure you can access the source data set url properly.
+Please make sure you can access the source data url normally.

 ## Steps introduction